AshutoshRajGupta/Learnly/README.md

-# Learnly...
+# Learnly
-### It is Like a social media platfoem where users can share there post
+### It is a social media platfoem where users can share there post
 #### Learnly... is an innovative and user-friendly web application that fosters a vibrant community of learners, encouraging knowledge sharing and collaboration.
 Developed using modern technologies like ReactJS, Tailwind CSS, and Redux Toolkit, Learnly... offers a seamless experience for users to connect, learn, and grow together.